Syncthing

 Google Drive (GDrive) and other cloud storage alternatives such as Dropbox and Microsoft OneDrive all have the serious drawback of keeping one's information in a third party cloud repository.
 Privacy and security are generally compromised this way, even when paying for storage (as opposed to having an advertising model, which is worse in many ways).

 The challenge is to have an equally robust service that can effectively, and efficiently (regarding resource requirements) sychronize files across multiple devices.
 Remain on our own devices.
 And remain open source.
-In our case we have three different operating systems on four devices to support:
+While Syncthing is available on MacOS and Windows, we are concerned primarily with:

 • Android

-Options such as OwnCloud don't work because of the high overhead needed to get the services to run, in terms of memory and processing on a server.
+Options such as OwnCloud don't work because of the high overhead needed to get the services to run, in terms of memory and processing on a server, though they might be more useful in multi-user environments.

 Syncthing for File Synchronization